Hixon Forum Background

 Subsequently, in 1995, the Hixons agreed to separately fund the Hixon-Riggs Visiting Professorship in Science, Technology, and Society, through additional cash or cash equivalent gifts.
 They did so in the expectation that this constituted the first step in implementing the Hixon Forum through the immediate funding of the proposed senior visiting position.
 Meanwhile, one of the smaller trusts, amounting to approximately $400,000 has matured and those monies have been applied to endowing the proposed annual symposium.

 In May 1999, the Hixon Forum was approved by the Department Chairs Committee, acting for the full faculty.
 The College is beginning to seek additional funds in order to expand the current operations of the Hixon Forum.
-In the mean time, the steering committee conducts searches for the annual Hixon-Riggs Visiting Professor and the annual symposium is being held.
+In the mean time, the steering committee conducts searches for the annual Hixon-Riggs Visiting Professor and the annual symposium.